josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 There are just three important conventions to follow when creating an endpoint with SvelteKit:

 1. **An endpoint's route should include the data type it returns.** For example, `src/routes/stuff.json.js` would be a route at `/stuff.json`.
+(Endpoint data is usually JSON, but it doesn't have to be.)
 2. **An endpoint should export a function for each HTTP verb it accepts.** (`get()`, `post()`, etc. The one exception is `del()`, since `delete` is a reserved keyword in JavaScript.)
 3. **Endpoint functions should return an object with `status` and `body`.** (Returning nothing is a 404 by default; status is 200 by default when returning a `body`.)

+It's less complicated than it sounds, though, so let's dive in.

 ### Creating an endpoint for our posts

 Since we might decide to add more endpoints later, let's create a `src/routes/api` folder, and inside it, a new file named `posts.json.js`.

 ```fs
 📂 src